salineselin/salinesel.in/content/post/kyverno-patterns/index.md

       - Pod
 ```

-Almost all of the policies you find today in the [public kyverno policies repository](https://github.com/kyverno/policies) now use the array syntax by default, but it wasn't always that way.
+Almost all of the policies you find today in the [public Kyverno policies repository](https://github.com/kyverno/policies) now use the array syntax by default, but it wasn't always that way.
 In [this earlier commit](https://github.com/kyverno/policies/commit/944498575e423eb98d4b31f6ae69e1e8161004c6#diff-77b3af0188557903b284d66fac9ef6be3532b5474ec9382c28f1ec8388f832d1) you can find remnants of when the configured rules did not use the array syntax.

 ### Have some way to unit test against admission controller policies when working with k8s manifests in a github repository